channgo2203/puzzleset/string/prob1/README.txt

 2. Efficient solution

-- Find the first occurence of substrings containing str1, str2, and str3, called sub, record the lenght of it, sub_len
+- Find the first occurence of substrings containing str1, str2, and str3, called sub, record the lenght of it, sub_len (note, sub_len consists of the first index and the last index, len = last index - fist index + 1)

+- (*) Find from the last index of sub to the end of str the first occurence of the left most substring (str1, str2 or str3)

-- Move forward from the last index of sub to the end of the string str, if one of str1, str2, or str3 occurrs and matches with the leftmost substring in sub.
-Then add the occurent substring and extra characters from the right most sub.
-And remove the occurent substring and all other extra characters after left most matched substring.
+- If there is a match, sub = sub new string from the fist index of sub to the last index of the matching string.
+Find the last occurence of substring containing str1, str2, and str3 in sub.
+Update sub = new matching substring.

-After adding and removing characters, get the length of this new substring and compare with sub_len and update min_len.
+- Compare the length of this new substring with sub_len, if it is smaller then update sub_len.

+- Go back to (*)

 - Return sub_len